mark-watson/PythonAIBook/manuscript/rete-expert-systems.md

 For decades, rule-based expert systems stood at the forefront of Artificial Intelligence.
 While deep learning models excel at recognition, perception, and approximate reasoning, rule-based systems remain the gold standard for applications requiring deterministic reasoning, absolute compliance, explicit logic, and high interpretability.

 At the heart of the most powerful forward-chaining expert systems is the **Rete Algorithm**, designed by Charles Forgy in 1974.
-Rete solves a fundamental scaling challenge: in a naive production system, evaluating $R$ rules against $W$ working memory elements requires $O(R \times W)$ checks on every cycle.
+Rete solves a fundamental scaling challenge: in a naive production system, evaluating `R`$ rules against `W`$ working memory elements requires `O(R \times W)`$ checks on every cycle.
 As working memory or the rule base grows, performance collapses.
 Rete achieves high efficiency by compiling rules into a dataflow network that evaluates conditions incrementally, trading computer memory (to cache partial matches) for execution speed.

 This chapter walks through a modern, lightweight, and idiomatic Python implementation of the Rete algorithm.
 We will discuss its design, examine some of the trickiest details in Rete implementation, and analyze six complete, real-world case studies to offer practical advice on designing production-grade expert systems.